 The city and design team are continuing to work on final design plans and technical and design issues throughout the path corridor as well as legal agreement with MIT and MassDOT.
-We are working toward having a public meeting later in the fall of 2023 to show the near final design.
+We are working toward having a public meeting in winter 2024 to show the near final design.
 Construction on sections of the path will likely happen at different times, and would begin once final design and permitting are complete.

 The city hosted Working Group Meeting #8 on June 22, 2022 from 5:30 to 7:00 p.m.
 Click here to view the meeting presentation.

 The city and the project team provided an update on:

 - General design and project schedule update

 - Cambridge Street pocket park

 - Wayfinding plan